-During the Senate committee-of-the-whole discussion, the committee asks fellow Senators to consider what purpose livestreaming and/or archiving serves the Rutgers University Senate, and if these technologies are a good solution for any perceived lack of transparency or impact, or if other suitable alternatives exist.
+The Senate deliberated on this issue during a committee-of-the-whole discussion at its October 2016 meeting.
+Senators were asked to consider what purpose livestreaming and/or archiving serves the Rutgers University Senate, and if these technologies are a good solution for any perceived lack of transparency or impact, or if other suitable alternatives exist.